Tarune28/Modeling-T1-Resting-State-MRI-Variants-Using-Convolutional-Neural-Networks-in-Diagnosis-of-OCD/README.md

 ## Problem Statement
 Determining the root cause of obsessive-compulsive disorder is highly difficult.
 Physicians are often unable to differentiate obsessive-compulsive disorder from major depressive disorder (MDD) and schizophrenia (SZD).
 This lack of differentiation occurs because OCD is often comorbid with SZD and MDD.

+## Engineering Objective
+The overall aim of this project was to design models for each disorder, develop activation heatmaps, and extract regions of interest.
+Afterwards, gene expression analysis an additional aim was to conduct gene expression analysis to determine the involvement of mGluR5, encoded by GRM, in OCD.

 # Project Documents

 <a href="Docs/Eswar, Tarun - 2022-2023 Project Proposal.pdf" class="image fit"><img src="images/marr_pic.jpg" alt="">Project Proposal</a>